aristanetworks/avd-workshops/workshops/ansible.md

 Finally, all that is required to get started is a Linux host with Python installed.
 A single Ansible Control Node (ACN) can manage hundreds, or thousands, of endpoints.

+???+ tip "Important Note Before Getting Started"

+    This section will make use of the fork of the [Workshops](https://github.com/PacketAnglers/workshops "Workshops Repo on GitHub") GitHub repository that was created during the [Git](git.md) section.
+If you have not created a fork of this repository, and cloned it into the `/home/coder/project/labfiles/` directory of your lab environment's VS Code IDE, please do so before moving forward.

 ## Ansible Initial Setup

 There are multiple methods of installing Ansible on the Ansible Control Node.
 The most popular method is to leverage `pip`, and is covered in detail [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html "Ansible Installation Documentation").

-We will be installing `ansible-core`, which is a lightweight minimalist installation of Ansible without any extra modules, plugins, etc. included.
+We will be using `ansible-core`, which is a lightweight minimalist installation of Ansible without any extra modules, plugins, etc. included.
 With this approach, we can use Ansible Galaxy (covered later in this section) to install collections containing the modules, plugins, roles, etc. that we need.
 For those familiar with Python, think of Ansible Galaxy as [pypi.org](https://pypi.org "Python Packge Index"), and Ansible Collections as Python modules.

+??? note
+    In the Arista Test Drive lab topology, Ansible is already installed, so we won't need to perform any installation related tasks.

 Below is an example of installing `ansible-core` via pip on Ubuntu 20.04: